justin13601/AnnoDash/README.md

 The user annotates target concepts by first selecting the to-be annotated item in the first dropdown.
 The following dropdown allows users to select the target ontology.
-Several default vocabularies are available, but users are free to modify the dashboard for additional ontology support via scripts detailed in <a href="#other relevant files">Other Relevant Files</a>.
+Several default vocabularies are available, but users are free to modify the dashboard for additional ontology support via scripts detailed in <a href="#other-relevant-files">Other Relevant Files</a>.
 Code suggestions are then generated in the bottom table.
 Users are able to select their target annotation via clicking and the appropriate data is saved in ```.json``` files after submission.